-Fall Foliage: Waynesboro's Prime Time
+Fall is Waynesboro's Prime Time

-The Shenandoah Valley Art Center’s Waynesboro Fall Foliage Art Show brings together fine artists and fans of art for one of Waynesboro’s oldest and most favorite traditions, celebrating 50 years this year.
-Downtown streets will close for this outdoor art gallery where visitors can browse the works and chat with 150 local and regional artists.
+The Shenandoah Valley Art Center’s Waynesboro Fall Foliage Art Show brings together fine artists and fans of art for one of Waynesboro’s oldest and most favorite traditions, celebrating 51 years this year.
+Downtown streets will close for this outdoor art show taking place October 8th and 9th, where visitors can browse the works and chat with 150 artists from around the country.
 The festival is juried, which means that a panel of judges has evaluated the work and picked the strongest portfolios.
 Artwork at the show will include paintings, drawings, photography, collage, blown and stained glass, sculpture, and jewelry.
 You can also expect to see pottery, textile art, and hand-turned, tooled, or carved woodwork.
+There will even be a special display in the Virginia Museum of Fine Arts' ArtMobile museum and education studio.
 Along with art, visitors can expect live music and food and craft beer vendors.
 The art show is held outside, rain or shine.
 Please leave your pets at home.

 Double knot your running shoes for the annual Fall Foliage 5K and 10K races that wind through some of Waynesboro’s most picturesque neighborhoods.
-Runners and walkers can enjoy the fall landscaping and the leaves, especially along the South River Greenway as they approach the finish line.
+Runners and walkers can enjoy the fall landscape and the leaves, especially along the South River Greenway as they approach the finish line.

 Leaf Peeping Along the Skyline Drive and Blue Ridge Parkway

 The Blue Ridge Parkway meanders south along the ridge and features numerous overlooks with views to the west and east.
 Interestingly, leaves change first on cooler, wetter, northern slopes and later on warmer slopes, so you may experience a different view looking north and south.
-Humpback Rock is a short, steep hike that offers a wide view of the Shenandoah and Rockfish Valleys.
+Humpback Rocks is a short, steep hike that offers a wide view of the Shenandoah and Rockfish Valleys.
 Variations in elevation make for a multi-colored display.